acoli-repo/AURIS/guidelines/draft/coreference.md

 ## 4.4 Ambiguity

-Ambiguity can be annotated on demand in the `COMMENT` column.
+Ambiguity can be annotated on demand in the `COMMENT` column, see Appendix [WHERE].

 ### 4.4.1 Dealing with  Ambiguous Antecedents